0 Helpful / 2 Not

 Pros: The distances may be short but it is mostly in the woods and is a short precision course.
 I enjoyed the course partially due to its privacy and multiple risk shots.
 There are many holes that can be aced.
 This is not a busy course and is mostly private, however there are a few houses that border the property.
 There is water on multiple holes which in my opinion make it a fun and challenging course.
 I will say that it is very easy to lose a disc in the water but it will be worth the risk.
 Some of the tee pads in the woods are nicely set up compared to the ones on the trail.
 There are wood chips in a lot of places which reduces the mud and erosion.

 Cons: Be careful of the marsh on hole #4.
-I throw a disc I'm willing to lose on hole #5 and #6 due to the water hazards.
+I throw a disc I'm willing to lose on hole #4,#5 and #6 due to the water hazards.
 Do not throw right on hole #10.
-I would give this course a higher rating if it weren't for hole #11.
-It is a par 4 with no fairway.
-I do not understand it.... there is a marsh on the left which is not able to be traversed and only a path on the right.
-You can go for the chains but there is not a lot of room for error.
+I would give this course a higher rating if it weren't for a couple of holes.
+Holes #9 and #12 are too short.
+Hole #11 is fun but very difficult because it leaves virtually no room for error.
 There are not really any long holes which will frustrate some people.
 It is definitely possible to lose a disc here in the water or on the marsh holes so be careful.

 3 of 3 people found this review helpful.